Yannik-H/React_Flask_demo/README.md

 1. Input the first name, last name and zip code, then click the submit button.
 A piece of message about the transformed name, county and population will be displayed in a single line above the form area, if the query is successful;
 2. If you input any illegal string and submit the form, an error message will also be displayed telling you where goes wrong.
 The error message can be different, like `The first name can not be empty`, `Please input a valid first name!` and so on;
-3. Please be careful, **do not query for more than 5 times** in an hour, because of the limitatioin of the API I used.
+3. Be careful, **do not query for more than 5 times in an hour** because of the limitatioin of the API used in this project.
 (But you can query infinitely with zip code 02115 if you want to do some testing).
-If you query too much, you will found message like:`HTTP failed!
+If you query too much in an hour, you will find message like:`HTTP failed!
 Code:401 `;
 4. The message denoting successful query is like: `Uningyay uanghay's zip code is in Suffolk County and has a population of 28441` with input `{first name = "Yuning", last name = "Huang", zip code = "02115"}`.

 # Testing